stancs/swish-analytics-engineering-project/README.md

 hurting the overall efficiency grade.
 Provide your thoughts on the relative cost of your architecture.
 Consider the
 following:

-● What do you think are the most expensive areas of your architecture?
+- What do you think are the most expensive areas of your architecture?

   The most expensive areas in this microservice architecture likely include:

-1. Distributed Cache Layer: A high-frequency betting system heavily queries databases for team/player props and match details.
+  1. **Distributed Cache Layer**: A high-frequency betting system heavily queries databases for team/player props and match details.
 Usually, the number of matches that are happen concurrently are limited, and we can expect data queries will concentrated before the match happens and when the match happens.
 The kind of data we will queries are not varied much.
 They are limited to certain teams, the players belonging to those teams, and the match information.
 It would be very imporatant to cache data before and during a certain match and service them for the clients with a satisfactory response time and stable server performance against increasing concurrent service users.
 Redis cluster or similar distributed caching solutions involve costs for setting up and scaling nodes, especially when using cloud services like AWS ElastiCache.

-2. Horizontal Scaling of Microservices:

-Increased traffic requires deploying additional instances of microservices (Player Props/Team Props) behind a load balancer.
+  2. **Horizontal Scaling of Microservices**: Increased traffic requires deploying additional instances of microservices (Player Props/Team Props) behind a load balancer.
 The cost of managing container services such as Kubernetes or AWS ECS will drive the overall cost of the architecture.

-● Where could money be saved in your architecture and how?
+- Where could money be saved in your architecture and how?

-- Optimize Caching Strategy: Implement TTL (Time to Live) and eviction policies to ensure cache nodes store only the most relevant data.
+  - **Optimize Caching Strategy**: Implement TTL (Time to Live) and eviction policies to ensure cache nodes store only the most relevant data.
 Avoid over-replication by fine-tuning Redis replica settings.
 This will reduce memory and compute costs in the distributed cache layer.

-- Query Optimization: Optimize database queries with proper indexing, query caching, and partitioning.
+  - **Query Optimization**: Optimize database queries with proper indexing, query caching, and partitioning.
 Use read replicas for read-heavy workloads to reduce pressure on the primary database.
 This will lower the need to scale the primary database and associated IOPS costs.

-- Right-Sizing Infrastructure: Use auto-scaling for microservices and databases to scale resources dynamically based on traffic patterns.
+  - **Right-Sizing Infrastructure**: Use auto-scaling for microservices and databases to scale resources dynamically based on traffic patterns.
 Opt for reserved instances or savings plans in cloud environments for predictable workloads.
 This will reduce idle resource costs during low traffic periods.

-- Multi-Tier Caching: Use an in-memory cache at the application layer (e.g., local memory or Memcached) for extremely hot data, reducing dependency on distributed cache for repetitive queries.
+  - **Multi-Tier Caching**: Use an in-memory cache at the application layer (e.g., local memory or Memcached) for extremely hot data, reducing dependency on distributed cache for repetitive queries.
 This will decrease the load on the distributed cache.

-● Where are the areas that might be costly, but are justified based on their importance?
+- Where are the areas that might be costly, but are justified based on their importance?

-- High Availability and Fault Tolerance: Betting systems require constant uptime and accurate data delivery.
+  - **High Availability and Fault Tolerance**: Betting systems require constant uptime and accurate data delivery.
     Investing in replication for databases and redundancy in cache layers ensures reliability during traffic surges or node failures.
 For example, running additional Redis nodes or replicas adds cost but ensures critical data (e.g., odds, match details) is always available.

-- Scalable Database Architecture: Investing in sharding, partitioning, and read replicas for databases ensures low latency for queries.
+  - **Scalable Database Architecture**: Investing in sharding, partitioning, and read replicas for databases ensures low latency for queries.
 It’s costly but critical for seamless performance at scale.

-- Monitoring and Observability: Using tools like Datadog, Prometheus, and Grafana for monitoring microservices, databases, and caches ensures quick detection of bottlenecks and outages.
+  - **Monitoring and Observability**: Using tools like Datadog, Prometheus, and Grafana for monitoring microservices, databases, and caches ensures quick detection of bottlenecks and outages.
 Monitoring solutions incur subscription and data storage costs, but they are essential for maintaining system health.

-● Assuming your architecture can service 100 requests per second before response times begin to slow, where would you scale up first to support 200 requests per second?
+- Assuming your architecture can service 100 requests per second before response times begin to slow, where would you scale up first to support 200 requests per second?
 (Make whatever assumptions you like, but let us know what they are)

-Step 1: Scale the Cache Layer First: The cache layer serves as the primary read source for high-traffic data like player/team props.
+  - **Step 1**: Scale the Cache Layer First: The cache layer serves as the primary read source for high-traffic data like player/team props.
 Adding more cache nodes increases throughput and reduces database dependency, minimizing the need for database scaling.

-Step 2: Scale Microservices: With increased traffic, existing microservice instances might hit CPU or memory limits.
+  - **Step 2**: Scale Microservices: With increased traffic, existing microservice instances might hit CPU or memory limits.
 We need to use container orchestration (e.g., Kubernetes or AWS ECS) to add more instances of the Team Props and Player Props services to enable auto-scaling based on CPU/memory thresholds or request counts.

-Step 3: Scale the Database: During cache misses, the database will see higher traffic.
+  - **Step 3**: Scale the Database: During cache misses, the database will see higher traffic.
 Without scaling, it could become a bottleneck.
 In general, there are two ways to scale the database:

     - Add read replicas for scaling read-heavy operations.
     - Use database sharding if traffic increases disproportionately.

     With these scaling techniques, we can improves query performance and ensures the database can handle the load during cache misses.